Ann Morning: Career

 Ann Morning continues to work on racial classification, racial conceptualization, and their intersection.
-A Fulbright scholarship to the University of Milan-Bicocca in 2008-09 resulted in her book investigating Italians’ beliefs about ethnic and racial difference, entitled An Ugly Word: Rethinking Race in Italy and the United States, co-authored with sociologist Marcello Maneri of the University of Milan-Bicocca, and due to be published in 2022 by the Russell Sage Foundation.
+A Fulbright scholarship to the University of Milan-Bicocca in 2008-09 resulted in her book investigating Italians’ beliefs about ethnic and racial difference, entitled An Ugly Word: Rethinking Race in Italy and the United States, co-authored with sociologist Marcello Maneri of the University of Milan-Bicocca, and published in 2022 by the Russell Sage Foundation.
 She has also explored contemporary debates about the bases of racial membership in the 2017 article “Kaleidoscope.”
 With demographer Aliya Saperstein (Stanford University), she has published research on the racial self-identification of mixed-race Americans that points to the roles of gender and the genealogical locus of multiraciality, meaning how far back in an individual’s family tree it originates.

 An important dimension of Morning’s research remains the connection between genetic discourse and everyday concepts of racial difference.
-She has collaborated with Alondra Nelson (Deputy Director, White House Office of Science and Technology Policy, and former President, Social Science Research Council) and Hannah Brückner (NYU Abu Dhabi) on the study of socially-desirable reporting of beliefs about biological differences between races, and has repeatedly challenged the notion that racial groups are objective biological entities as opposed to human inventions or social constructs.
+She has collaborated with Alondra Nelson (deputy director, White House Office of Science and Technology Policy, and former president, Social Science Research Council) and Hannah Brückner (NYU Abu Dhabi) on the study of socially-desirable reporting of beliefs about biological differences between races, and has repeatedly challenged the notion that racial groups are objective biological entities as opposed to human inventions or social constructs.
+From 2022 to 2023, Morning served on the National Academies of Sciences, Engineering, and Medicine's Committee on the Use of Race, Ethnicity, and Ancestry as Population Descriptors in Genomics Research.

+On September 1, 2023, Morning became the Arts & Science Divisional Dean for Social Sciences and Vice Dean for Global and Strategic Initiatives at NYU.